 - Select CSC tab and select HOME_CSC file in it.

 If the flashing is unsuccessful.
-Try again using some other version of ODIN.
+Try again using some other version of ODIN and make sure that you are using the original data cable of your Samsung smartphone.

 That’s all on how to fix kernel panic upload mode error on Android phone.
 If you have any questions or queries regarding any of the method above.
 Feel free to ask me in the comments.
 Do give us feedback on which method helped you to fix this issue.